 The Third of May 1808

-The Third of May 1808 most famous painting by Francisco Goya a Spanish Painter in 1814.
+The Third of May 1808 most famous paintings by Francisco Goya a Spanish Painter in 1814.

 Now, this adorable oil painting is in Museo Nacional Del Prado, Madrid.